HMS Europa (1783): Service

 In April 1793, when the Royal Navy station in Jamaica received word of the War of the First Coalition, the naval squadron based at Jamaica, under the command of Commodore John Ford, became active.
 Europa served as a troop transport, and also helped capture French merchant vessels, carrying produce and supplies.
 On 1 June 1794, Europa assisted HMS Belliqueux, HMS Penelope, and HMS Sceptre in attacking French fortifications during the capture of Port-au-Prince, Haiti.

+On 28 May, 1799, under command of James Stephenson, she was escorting a convoy in the Mediterranean.

-Europa, under the command of James Stephenson, served as a troopship during the British expedition to Egypt in 1801.
+Europa, still under the command of Stephenson, served as a troopship during the British expedition to Egypt in 1801.
 There she participated in the landing at Aboukir Bay, an overwhelming attack that defeated the French and led to the British capture of Cairo.
 Because Europa served in the navy's Egyptian campaign between 8 March 1801 and 2 September, her officers and crew qualified for the clasp "Egypt" to the Naval General Service Medal, which the Admiralty issued in 1847 to all surviving claimants.